Saturday, June 20, 2026

 The Geezer Gazette news this week is all about eyeballs.
 I completed my first three Valeda treatments on my left eye.
 The procedure is simple and painless.
 You look into a machine and a bright yellow light flashes rapidly for about a minute.
 Then you close your eyes and a bright red light shines for another minute or so.
 This is repeated once more.
 I asked about why the first light was flashing rather than being a constant light hitting the retina.
 Apparently research has found that the retina cells respond more to intermittent stimulation.
 The red light also stimulates the retina even through the closed eyelid, but at a much lower level.
 Anyway, the worst part of the whole procedure is having to take the eye chart test each time, something I find very frustrating.
 I'll have 6 moire treatments, 3 in each of the next two weeks.
 It won't be for at least another month before effects are detectable, if they occur at all, because the retina physiology changes slowly.
 Remember, nothing can bring back the cells that I've already lost, but the goal here is to make the rest more healthy, along with the retina tissue itself.
 Patience, Grasshopper.

 On Tuesday I saw my retina doctor and had a shot it my left eye.
 I also got a letter from him referring me to the Mayo Clinic in Rochester, Minnesota.
 Recall that last week my health insurance company dropped coverage of the Stein Clinic at UCLA, so I was in the market for another center to do my neuro ophthalmology evaluation.
 I decided to see if I can get in at the Mayo Clinic because, well, it's the Mayo Clinic.
 If anyone can figure out what is going on, they can.
 Their list of ophthalmology doctors goes on for pages, and many are leaders in their field.
 Besides, Mayo is renowned for a multidisciplinary team approach to diagnosis and care, something I heartily endorse.
-I faxed the referral letter and Mayo's referral/consultation request form and now it's a mater of waiting for something to happen.
+I faxed the referral letter and Mayo's referral/consultation request form and now it's a matter of waiting for something to happen.
 Again, patience, Grasshopper.

 Ok, that's it for this week.
 Be good to each other -- the world certainly needs more of that.
 Carpe Vitam.